OpenTTD/OpenTTD/CONTRIBUTING.md

 ## Project goals

-### What are the goals of the offical branch?
+### What are the goals of the official branch?

-The main goals of the offical branch are:
+The main goals of the official branch are:

 - Stay faithful to the original gameplay from Transport Tycoon Deluxe
 - Improve the user interface